tazee/triangulate/README.md

 - The command version of CDT Traingulation can be launched from "Kits" button on Modo UI at right-up. "poly.cdt" command is mapped at "T" button.
 - The procedural mesh operator version is available on Mesh Operator viewport.
 That is categorized in Polygon tab.

-# Type Option
+## Type Option
-- Constrained Delaunay Triangulations: force edges into Delaunay triangulation
+- **Constrained Delaunay Triangulations**: force edges into Delaunay triangulation
-- Conforming Delaunay Triangulations: add new points into Delaunay triangulation until the edge is present in triangulation
+- **Conforming Delaunay Triangulations**: add new points into Delaunay triangulation until the edge is present in triangulation

 ## Building codes